Coffee Education9 min read Updated

 Robusta's intensity calls for methods that manage its bold characteristics:

 Espresso – This is where Robusta truly excels.
 The high pressure extraction creates thick, stable crema, while the full body cuts through milk in lattes and cappuccinos.
 Traditional Italian espresso blends often include 10-30% Robusta for this reason.
 Check out our guide to the best coffee beans for espresso to find the perfect blend.
+Proper espresso puck preparation also ensures you get the most from these blends.

 Moka Pot – The stovetop brewer's pressure extraction suits Robusta's bold profile, producing strong coffee that works well with milk.
 Learn how to use a Moka pot for perfect stovetop espresso every time.